C2SM/git-course/advanced/slides/slides.md

 Michael Jähn, Mikael Stellio, Alitzel Macías Infante

 <!--
-Welcome everyone and introduce the three of us.
+- Welcome everyone, introduce the three of us

-Quick show of hands to calibrate the room: who uses Git daily, who only occasionally?
-Who has already worked with submodules, or opened a pull request?
+- Show of hands to calibrate the room:
+  - Who uses Git daily vs. only occasionally?
+  - Who has already worked with submodules, or opened a pull request?
+- Set expectations:

-Set expectations: this is a hands-on day.
-Roughly half the time is exercises, and we walk around to help.
-Nobody should sit stuck in silence.
+  - Hands-on day, roughly half the time is exercises
+  - We walk around to help - nobody should sit stuck in silence -->
--->

 ---